Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <h3> Using Older Census Datasets and the American Community Survey </h3> <br>

   <p> The 2020 census data has the benefit of being easier to use in GIS software.
 Older census datasets, however, require an additional processing step.
 To present this, download the same census data for Boone County, but for 2010 instead of 2020.
-The process for obtaining the census dataset is similar to the 2020 data, though instead of searching for "Demographic and Housing Characteristics" or "2020", select "DEC Summary File 1" and "2010".
+The process for obtaining the census dataset is like the 2020 data, though instead of searching for "Demographic and Housing Characteristics" or "2020", select "DEC Summary File 1" and "2010".
 The summary files denotation is used with older data (2000 -- 2010).
 Obtaining the census boundary files is simple -- repeat the previous steps and select a year between 2011 and 2019.  </p> <br>

   <p> The 2010 census dataset is like the 2020 census dataset, so process it in the same manner as earlier.
 Add both it and the 2010 census tract boundary to ArcGIS Pro.
 When attempting to join the two datasets, however, notice that there is no “GEOIDFQ” field in the census tract boundaries like there was in the 2020 boundaries. </p> <br>